sroccaserra/simple-db-test/README.md

 - Executes request and provide results as a list or single value
 - Test requests can be executed on various schemas and various hosts, provided the corresponding connection info are provide in the config file.
-This enables you to compare values coming from different schemas in your tests.
+This enables you to compare values coming from different servers in your tests.

 ## Run the example